-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

 Take out Moore, and aside from Lockett and Brown, the rest of the receivers on Seattle’s roster have a combined 10 career receptions — eight from Amara Darboh, who has not played since 2017.

-A report from the NFL Network stated that Moore is getting a second opinion on the shoulder and that for now, he is not expected to require surgery.
-The Seattle Times confirmed that as of now, surgery does not appear to be in the cards for Moore while the team and Moore figure out the best way to treat his injury (Carroll did not give specifics of what it is).
+An NFL Network report stated that Moore is getting a second opinion on the shoulder and that, for now, he is not expected to require surgery, which The Seattle Times confirmed.
+Carroll did not give specifics of what the injury is.

-But it remains unclear how long Moore will be out, with Carroll saying “I’ll let you know more when I know more about it.’’
+But it remains unclear how long Moore will be out, with Carroll saying, “I’ll let you know more when I know more about it.’’

-But asked if Moore could be available for the start of the regular season, Carroll said that he won’t be.
+But asked if Moore could be available for the start of the regular season, Carroll said he won’t be.

 “We will keep our fingers crossed that he can make it back quickly,” Carroll said of Metcalf.